CircuitChaos/CurseRadio/README.md

 * If wrong key is entered in 'm' and 'b' modes, newline is not printed before printing an error
 * Maybe it would be better to abort 'm' and 'b' commands by pressing Enter instead of backspace
 * Handle SIGWINCH – now the screen would probably get messed up if window size was changed
+* When status bar is updated, cursor is moved there.
+It should stay where it was, especially if editing text

 ### Radio control and CAT